Dubai housing squeeze pushes middle-income expats out to the suburbs

 But caps only apply if a tenant renews a lease and two-bedroom apartments in Remraam now advertise for 80,000-100,000 dirhams a year.

-This year developers have launched new projects totaling 19,500 homes, of which JLL estimates only 22 percent would meet its definition of affordable for the middle-income bracket.
+This year developers have launched new projects totalling 19,500 homes, of which JLL estimates only 22 percent would meet its definition of affordable for the middle-income bracket.

 About 70,000 new homes in total are due to be completed in Dubai by the end of 2018, more than double the number in 2013-14, but below a 2007-2008 peak of 90,000, CBRE estimates.